ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ## Recovery Messages

 {: #satp-session-resume-recovery-msg}
-We have omitted the logging procedure (only focusing the different messages).
+We have omitted the logging procedure (only focusing on the different messages).
-As defined in the crash recovery draft {{?I-D.draft-belchior-satp-gateway-recovery}}, there are a set of messages that are exchanged between the recovered gateway and counterparty gateway:
+As defined in the crash recovery draft {{?I-D.draft-belchior-satp-gateway-recovery}}, there is a set of messages that are exchanged between the recovered gateway and counterparty gateway:

 - RECOVER: when a gateway crashes and recovers,